Water site headerMasthead Island, Great Barrier Reef Print-me keygo to Water Visitor Book contributions

 The air-water surface is macroscopically deformed by a magnetic field (the "Moses Effect") [3590].
 Magnetic fields of ~0.5 T, or more, cause dips in the surface with depths of 10 -104 µm.
 Such processing is reported to help descale metal surfaces, improve cement hydration, change the ζ potential of colloids, accelerate the growth of plants irrigated with such water, enhance calcium efflux through biomembranes and influence the structure of model liposomes [110].
 The effect has a 'memory' effect of minutes to hours after the treatment; orders of magnitude longer than expected from water's normal relaxation processes (ps - ns).
 This is thought due to the formation of reactive oxygen species during treatment.

 Salt mobility is enhanced in strong magnetic fields (1-10 T), causing some disruption to the hydrogen bonding [1431].
 However, this only causes a net reduction in hydrogen-bonding at high salt concentrations (for example, 5 M NaCl), whereas at lower concentrations (1 M NaCl), the increase in water hydrogen-bonding in the presence of such high magnetic fields more than compensates for this effect [1431].
 They may also assist clathrate formation [485].
 The increased refractive index with the magnetic field has been attributed to increased hydrogen bond strength [647].
-Weak magnetic fields (15 mT) [1278] and stronger perpendicular magnetic fields (75 mT) [2939] have also been shown to increase the evaporation rate.
+Weak magnetic fields (15 mT) [1278] and stronger perpendicular magnetic fields (75 mT) [2939] have also been shown to increase the evaporation rate; static magnetic fields having increasied influence as the temperature drops [4500].
 These effects are consistent with the magnetic fields weakening the van der Waals bonding between the water molecules a and the water molecules being more tightly bound, due to the magnetic field reducing the thermal motion of the inherent charges by generating dampening forces [703].
 Due to the fine balance between the conflicting hydrogen-bonding and non-bonded interactions in water clusters, any such weakening of the van der Waals attraction further strengthens the hydrogen bonding and greater cyclic hydrogen-bonded clustering.
 This effect of the magnetic field on the hydrogen-bonding has been further supported by (a) the increased ease of supercooling (5 mT lowering by about 1 °C, [1908]), (b) the rise in the melting point of H2O (5.6 mK at 6 T) and D2O (21.8 mK at 6 T) [703] and (c) the 3 °C lowering of the sol-gel transition (at 0.3 T) in methylcellulose [1203].
 These indicate a weakening of the van der Waals bonding of the water molecules within a magnetic field.
 More significant effects on the contact angle and Raman bands have been shown to occur using strong magnetic fields (6 T) when the water contains dissolved oxygen (but not without the paramagnetic oxygen), indicating effects due to greater clathrate-type water formation [970].

 The magnetic susceptibility of water increases from negative towards positive with magnetic frequency.
 It is reported to be positive (i.e., it is slightly paramagnetic) in the range of 0.4-1 MHz [1761] for ambient water.